Offsett-Review/offsett-review.github.io/README.md

 ## Magazine Output

-**Cover page** — Dark, editorial masthead with article titles listed
-**Table of contents** — With leader dots and page numbers
+**Cover page** — White background, editorial layout.
+Offsett Review wordmark in terracotta, eyebrow label "Personal Archive", date, article count, and a preview list of article titles with Roman numeral indices.
+A thin terracotta rule runs across the top and bottom.
+If any fetched article contains an image, the first one found is used as a hero image filling the lower half of the cover, with a frosted footer overlay.

+**Table of contents** — Generated in code but not rendered; suppressed via CSS.
+Article titles appear on the cover instead.

-**Articles** — Each starts on a new page with feature header
+**Articles** — Each starts on a new page with a feature header containing the source name, byline (if available), read time (calculated at 220 wpm), article title in Gambetta at 48pt in terracotta, and excerpt in italic Gambetta if present.

-**Column layout** — Auto-toggled by word count:
+**Column layout** — Determined by word count:
-- < 1,200 words → Single centred column (portrait-optimised)
+- < 1,200 words → Single left-aligned column, max-width 120mm
-- ≥ 1,200 words → Two columns with rule (landscape-optimised)
+- ≥ 1,200 words → Two justified columns, 7mm gap, no column rule

-**Typography features:**
+**Typography:**
+- Body text in Work Sans 12pt, 1.55 line height
+- Headings (h2) in Gambetta semibold 22pt, spanning both columns
+- Subheadings (h3) in Gambetta medium italic 16pt
+- Blockquotes in Gambetta medium italic 18pt with a terracotta left border, spanning both columns
+- Figcaptions in Work Sans 9pt, uppercased, grey
+- Paragraphs spaced with 3mm margin, no text indent
-- Drop cap on first paragraph of each article
+- No drop cap
-- Running heads (article title left, page number right)
-- Indented paragraphs (editorial convention, no blank lines between)
-- Blockquote pull-quote styling with decorative opening mark
-- Figcaption in mono at reduced size

-**Page size:** A4 (best for iPad screen ratio and general readability)
+**Running heads** — Article title on the top left, page number on the top right.
+Suppressed on the cover page.

+**Page size:** A4 (210 × 297mm), margins 20mm top, 17mm left/right, 18mm bottom.
 ---

 ## Architecture